ResearchIT/pronto-user-docs/docs/conda.md

 For other Python uses, the recommended way to install additional Python packages is with a [Python Virtual Environment](python.md).

 For other software, we have many [Spack based software modules](spack_modules.md) installed.
-If you need software that we don't available as a module, but that is already [available as a Spack package](https://spack.readthedocs.io/en/latest/package_list.html), see the [Self Managed Spack Installs](spack_modules.md) section of our guide.
+If you need software that we don't available as a module, but that is already [available as a Spack package](https://spack.readthedocs.io/en/latest/package_list.html), see the [Self Managed Spack Installs](spack

-## Setting up a 'conda' environment

-### Before you use conda
+## Before you use conda

 Conda defaults to saving environments in your home folder.
 Home folders on pronto have a quota of 10GB and are not meant for storing software.